Dimension 1 - Social Strategy

 Scoring guidance

-- Score “yes” if there is evidence of pro-active communication with employees about outcomes, such as a staff meeting where the team discusses results or an email informing employees of results.
+• Score “yes” if there is evidence of pro-active and regular (at least annually, if not quarterly) communication with employees about findings on client outcomes, such as a staff meeting where the team discusses results or an email informing employees of results.

-- Score “partially” if there is passive sharing of results, such as posting them to the website, but without an effort to make sure all employees are aware that the data are available.
+• Score “partially” if there is passive sharing of findings on client outcomes at least annually, such as posting them to the website, but without an effort to make sure all employees are aware of them.

-- Score “no” if the provider does not make outcomes data available to employees, or does not have outcomes data.
+• Score “no” if the provider does not share findings on client outcomes with employees, or does not have any reports on client outcomes.

 Sources of information